Shane Lechler

 Edward Shane Lechler (/ˈlɛklər/; born August 7, 1976) is an American former professional football player who played as a punter for 18 seasons in the National Football League (NFL).
 He played college football for the Texas A&M Aggies and was selected by the Oakland Raiders in the fifth round of the 2000 NFL draft.
+Lechler also played for the Houston Texans.

 Regarded as one of the greatest punters in NFL history, Lechler was named an All-Pro nine times during his career, and made seven Pro Bowls.
 He led the league in punting average five times and was the NFL's all-time leader in career punting average for nearly two decades.
 Lechler was one of two punters named to the NFL 100th Anniversary All-Time Team, along with Hall of Famer Ray Guy.

 Early life

 Lechler attended East Bernard High School in East Bernard, Texas, and was a standout in football, basketball, golf, and baseball.
-As quarterback, punter and placekicker, Lechler led East Bernard to the state quarterfinals his senior year, completing 87 of 101 (86.1%) passes for 1,640 yards and 11 touchdowns.
-In his high school career, he passed for nearly 5,000 yards and averaged 41.6 yards per punt.
-Lechler's longest punt in high school was 85 yards.
+As a quarterback, punter, and placekicker, Lechler led East Bernard to the state quarterfinals during his senior year, completing 87 of 101 (86.1%) passes for 1,640 yards and 11 touchdowns.
+In his high school career, Lechler passed for nearly 5,000 yards and averaged 41.6 yards per punt.
+His longest punt in high school was 85 yards.